 Most Cybersecurity Products Aren't Platforms and It's OK

 The test for a genuine platform is whether each new addition makes everything else more valuable, not just whether products share a brand or console.
-Recognizing which dynamic the architecture supports determines where to invest and what competitive advantage to pursue.
+Let's draw a distinction between a platform and a suite.

 Many cybersecurity startups refer to their products as a platform.
 That aspiration can shape product strategy and motivate a company to think big.
 But the label carries a specific meaning.
 Misapplying it means investing in ecosystem infrastructure that the architecture can’t support while starving the integration work that actually makes a suite competitive.